curityio/opentelemetry-phantom-token/README.md

 ## Further Information

+- See the [Technical Setup Notes](TECHNICAL-SETUP.md) for more information on the API and client.
 - See the [OpenTelemetry Tracing Tutorial](https://curity.io/resources/learn/opentelemetry-tracing/) to learn more about OAuth end-to-end reliability with the Curity Identity Server.
 - Please visit [curity.io](https://curity.io/) for more information about the Curity Identity Server.